1005 N. Marion St.

 Typical Habitual Traffic Offender Case – Does this Sound Familiar?

-When the last ticket is resolved, even if the court in Clearwater again withholds adjudication, the individual will receive notice from the Florida Department of Highway Safety and Motor Vehicles (DHSMV) of a five (5) year Habitual Traffic Offender Suspension.
+When the last ticket is resolved, even if the court in Clearwater again withholds adjudication, the third “conviction” will trigger the HTO revocation.
+As a result, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) will mail a notice that it is imposing the five (5) year Habitual Traffic Offender Suspension.

 Assume that the individual, now with notice of the HTO suspension, drives again.
-This time the individual is arrested in Hillsborough County for Driving While License Suspended or Revoke as a Habitual Traffic Offender, which is a third-degree felony punishable by a $5,000,00 fine and five (5) years in Florida State Prison.
+This time, the individual is arrested in Hillsborough County for Driving While License Suspended or Revoke as a Habitual Traffic Offender, a third-degree felony punishable by a $5,000,00 fine and five (5) years in Florida State Prison.

-At Sammis Law Firm, we would proceed with a comprehensive defense that may span four counties to address the Habitual Traffic Offender Suspension- Polk County, Pasco County, Pinellas County, and Hillsborough County.
+At Sammis Law Firm, we would proceed with a comprehensive defense that may span four counties to address the Habitual Traffic Offender Suspension.

-First, we could collaterally attack one or more of the underlying driving while license suspended cases from 2007, 2008, or 2009.
+First, we could collaterally attack one or more underlying driving while license suspended cases from 2022, 2023, or 2024.
 If one or more of those cases can be vacated or set aside, and then resolved in a way that does not count toward a HTO suspension, then the individual may be able to get their driver’s license reinstated, even while the felony driving while license suspended case is still pending in Hillsborough County Circuit Court.

-Second, we could defend the individual on the felony charge of driving while the license suspended in Hillsborough County while helping them get their license reinstated.
-If the driver license is reinstated then we can then use that fact to attempt to negotiate a disposition for a reduced charge of “no valid” driver’s license which will not cause another suspension.
+Second, we could defend the individual on the felony DWLSR charge in Hillsborough County while helping them get their license reinstated.
+If the driver’s license is reinstated, then we can then use that fact to attempt to negotiate a disposition for a reduced charge of “no valid” driver’s license, which will not cause another suspension.

-Prosecutors are often impressed with the fact that the individual is finally taking all necessary steps to address the problem and prevent any future offenses.
+Prosecutors are often impressed that the individual is finally taking all necessary steps to address the problem and prevent future offenses.
 As a result, the prosecutor is often much more likely to reduce the charge.

-Additionally, the client can still fight the Felony Driving on a Suspended License case on the merits by pursuing any number of defenses that might exist in the case, such as a motion to suppress the driver’s identity because of an unlawful stop of the vehicle by law enforcement.
-All of these avenues of attack are available to avoid a felony conviction, possible jail or prison sentence, long probationary term, and another suspension that might otherwise occur.
+Additionally, the client can still fight the Felony Driving on a Suspended License case on the merits by pursuing any number of defenses that might exist, such as a motion to suppress the driver’s identity because of an unlawful stop of the vehicle by law enforcement.
+These avenues of attack are available to avoid a felony conviction, possible jail or prison sentence, long probationary term, and another suspension that might otherwise occur.

 The end result may be that the individual is now educated about the consequences of driving on a suspended license, and will not make that mistake again.
-The individual now has a reinstated driver’s license, and may be able to avoid any felony charge or conviction (especially if the case is reduced to the misdemeanor charge of “no valid” driver license).
+The individual now has a reinstated driver’s license and may be able to avoid any felony charge or conviction (especially if the case is reduced to the misdemeanor charge of “no valid” driver’s license).

 This result is much better than having a felony criminal record, incarceration or felony probation, and a five (5) year HTO suspension.